 Since Opera VPN is a feature of Opera Browser, people online didn’t rate the Virtual Private Network specifically.
 However, we can take a look at Opera reviews that are subpar, especially on Trustpilot.

-So, with everything said and done in this Opera VPN 2024 review, it’s time we conclude everything.
-If you read our test carefully, you know that Opera VPN is a service we don’t recommend using.
+So, with everything said and done in this Opera VPN 2025 review, it’s time we conclude everything.
+If you read our test carefully, you know that Opera VPN is a safe and secure service but one we don’t necessarily recommend using.

 Having in mind that it works only inside the browser, the VPN isn’t safe and secure for traffic outside of it.
-On top of that, Opera VPN isn’t a no-logs provider and due to cooperation with Google and Facebook, your personal info won’t be safe while using the service.
+While Opera VPN Pro is there for complete device protection, you have to spend $4/mo or $48/year upfront, which not everyone can afford at the given moment.

 We can say that every free provider will follow the same trend as Opera VPN, which is why premium solutions are much better.
 Thus, feel free to try NordVPN or even ExpressVPN as better alternatives.